Codronix/Ubuntu-OS-Setup/README.md

 sudo apt update
 sudo apt install
 ```
-This will update all necessary files in ubuntu
+This will update all necessary packages in ubuntu
 ## Installing VS Code
 1.)
 Download VS Code at https://code.visualstudio.com/ <br>
 2.)
 After downloading, go to your downloads directory